-- 4. Mr. Junkin is a pioneer in the interactive computer gaming industry and used his insights to create the interactive gaming technologies that are used today by ESPN and many of the world's largest gaming companies without attribution or compensation.
+4. Mr. Junkin is a pioneer in the interactive computer gaming industry and used his insights to create the interactive gaming technologies that are used today by Big Fish and many of the world's largest gaming companies without attribution or compensation.

-- 5. In 1992, Mr. Junkin founded FantaSports, one of the pioneers in the development of interactive fantasy sports games.
+5. In 1992, Mr. Junkin founded FantaSports, one of the pioneers in the development of interactive fantasy sports games.
 As CEO of FantaSports, Mr. Junkin created, developed and marketed some of the largest fantasy sports games ever conducted in the United States.

-- 6. In addition, Mr. Junkin was responsible for the creation of the first multi-player fantasy game that provided for an unlimited number of participants.
+6. In addition, Mr. Junkin was responsible for the creation of the first multi-player fantasy game that provided for an unlimited number of participants.

-- 7. Due in large part to his efforts, FantaSports was incredibly successful generating millions of dollars in gross revenues and extremely innovative.
-For example, FantaSports was the first company to use interactive fantasy sports games as sponsorship tools to drive retail store visits and sales a tactic that is used by every fantasy sports website today.
+7. Due in large part to his efforts, FantaSports was incredibly successful - generating millions of dollars in gross revenues - and extremely innovative.
+For example, FantaSports was the first company to use interactive fantasy sports games as sponsorship tools to drive retail store visits and sales - a tactic that is used by every fantasy sports website today.

-- 8. The patents-in-suit the '862 and '610 patents are pioneering patents in the field of real-time, interactive gaming systems.
+8. The patents-in-suit - the '862 and '610 patents - are pioneering patents in the field of real-time, interactive gaming systems.

-- 9. The '862 patent has been cited by over 222 United States patents as prior art before the United States Patent and Trademark Office.
+9. The '862 patent has been cited by over 222 United States patents as prior art before the United States Patent and Trademark Office.
 Companies whose patents cite the '862 patent include:

 - Bally Gaming, Inc.;

 - CBS Interactive, Inc.;

 - Disney Enterprises, Inc.;

 - Fantasy Sports, Inc.;

 - Konami Digital Entertainment, Inc.;

 - Rovi Corporation;

 - Sony Corporation / Sony Electronics, Inc.;

 - The Walt Disney Company;

 - Verizon Services Corporation; and

 - Zynga, Inc.

-- 10. The '610 patent has been cited by over 272 United States patents as prior art before the United States Patent and Trademark Office.
+10. The '610 patent has been cited by over 272 United States patents as prior art before the United States Patent and Trademark Office.
 Companies whose patents cite the '610 patent include:

 - ACTV, Inc.;

 - CBS Interactive, Inc.;

 - Disney Enterprises, Inc.;

 - Electronic Arts, Inc.;

 - Fox Interactive Media, Inc.;

 - International Game Technology PLC;

 - Intel Corporation;

 - Konami Corporation;

 - Microsoft Corporation;

 - Open TV, Inc.;

 - Rovi Corporation;

 - Sony Corporation / Sony Electronics, Inc.;

 - The DIRECTV Group, Inc.;

 - The Walt Disney Company;

 - Verizon Services Corporation;

 - Yahoo, Inc.; and

 - Zynga, Inc.

-- 11. Highlighting their value, leading technology company, Rovi Technologies, purchased the '862 and '610 patents in 2009.
+11. Highlighting their value, leading technology company, Rovi Technologies, purchased the '862 and '610 patents in 2009.

-- 12. The claims in the patents-in-suit are directed at systems and methods that enable participants in a fantasy sports league, sometimes referred to as a "rotisserie league," to interact with the contest system on a real-time basis.
-In prior art systems, a fantasy sports game would use periodic publications or broadcasts during which the participants could select the members of their teams.
-However, these prior art systems were limited in utility because they failed to allow for any real-time access to player databases or real-time access to information relating to the performance of participants' teams.
+12. The claims in the patents-in-suit are directed at systems and methods that enable participants in a contest system to interact with the contest system on a real-time basis.
+This represented a substantial improvement over prior art systems, which were limited in utility because they failed to allow for any real-time access to player databases or real-time access to information relating to the performance of participants' teams.